lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Then, import the two previously generated data files, as well as the same parameter file by adding that to *input.lammps*:
+    Then, import the two previously generated data files *H2O.data* and *PEG.data*, as well as the *PARM.lammps* file by adding that to *input.lammps*:

 ..  code-block:: lammps